-Malaise is a general feeling of discomfort, illness, or fatigue that has no clearly identifiable cause.
+Malaise is a term for a general feeling of discomfort, illness, or fatigue that has no clearly identifiable cause.

 A person may feel this way for various reasons.
 Some causes are transient and relatively benign, while others are more chronic and severe.